eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

   }
 ```

 ---

 ### The command line interface.

 While connected to a computer via the `Serial` interface (USB connection), we can monitor all logs (notice the `trace.log()` calls generously sprinkled throughout) and we can also issue commands.

-I implemented a bunch of utility commands to check various features of the board.
-Here are a few:
+I implemented a few utility commands to check various features of the board.
+Here are some:

 | Command  |  Description		|
 |----------|--------------------|